albyrika/computational-intelligence/report.md

 ### 12/11/23
  - lab2, the optimal_ was not working every time, as pointed out by Ludovico Firio
  - implemented a real optimal strategy, following the one provided by Wikipedia

+### 13/11/23
+ - implemented a self-adaptive class (the variance is a mutable parameter)
+ - removed unused code, put some better explainations in the markdown